khzaw/khzaw.github.io/_posts/2016-02-12-finding-a-knights-tour.md

 This approach works well for really big boards as well.
 A Knight's Tour can be found in a few seconds during my testing with big boards. _(`N=200,300,400`)_

-As you can see, I didn't do anything special for ties.
+As you can see, I rely on Python's `sorted()` function and didn't do anything special for ties.
 However, as far as I have researched, there are [some approaches](http://dl.acm.org/citation.cfm?id=363463) to break the ties in more specific manners instead of choosing arbitrarily.